spectre10/spectre10.github.io/content/posts/GSoC_week1.md

 ---
 title: "GSoC: Week 1"
-date: 2024-06-02
+date: 2024-06-03
 description: ""
 type: post
 weight: 25
-showTableOfContents: true
+showTableOfContents: false
 ---
 ## What did I do in this period?

-As I talked about in my previous blog, I countinued some of the patches of Achu Luma (Outreachy Intern).
+As I talked about in my previous blog, I continued some of the patches of Achu Luma (Outreachy Intern).
 And to give a brief overview of the progress,

  - [t-strcmp-offset](https://lore.kernel.org/git/20240519204530.12258-3-shyamthakkar001@gmail.com/) (Co-authered-by: [Achu Luma](https://github.com/achluma)) (master)